-Apple’s Mail Privacy Protection is Coming: What It Means For Your Marketing and How to Get Ready
+Apple’s Mail Privacy Protection is Here: What It Means For Your Marketing and How to Get Ready

-Something big is on the horizon for email.
-When Apple’s iOS 15 and macOS Monterey operating systems launch in mid-September, the tech giant’s new Mail Privacy Protection (MPP) feature is expected to create major complications for marketers by blocking accurate tracking of email recipients’ IP addresses and email opens.
+Something big is happening in the email space.
+Following Apple’s September launch of its iOS 15 and macOS Monterey operating systems, the tech giant’s new Mail Privacy Protection (MPP) feature is expected to create major complications for marketers by blocking accurate tracking of email recipients’ IP addresses and email opens.

 Brands should expect MPP to result in artificially inflated email open rates from their users.
 Additionally, if you are retargeting users based upon whether they’ve opened emails, you may trigger unintended messaging behavior as a result, since there is currently no way for ESPs to differentiate between real opens and those artificially created by the Apple MPP change.

-To avoid this outcome, brands need to start preparing for these email changes now, a process that will likely include reviewing existing campaigns and messaging flows that are triggered by email opens.
+To avoid this outcome, brands need to take steps to prepare for these email changes now, a process that will likely include reviewing existing campaigns and messaging flows that are triggered by email opens.
 So let’s look at what MPP is, how it appears to work based on preliminary testing by Braze, and how brands can get ready to respond.

 What Is MPP?

-Apple’s Mail Privacy Protection (MPP) feature, which will be available for users of the Apple Mail app on iOS 15, iPadOS 15, macOS Monterey, and watchOS 8, will automatically preload all emails using proxy servers, effectively hindering marketers’ ability to leverage tracking pixels within these messages.
+Apple’s Mail Privacy Protection (MPP) feature, which is available for users of the Apple Mail app on iOS 15, iPadOS 15, macOS Monterey, and watchOS 8, will automatically preload all emails using proxy servers, effectively hindering marketers’ ability to leverage tracking pixels within these messages.

 How Does MPP Work?